-- Student must test out of Keyboard I in order to take private piano lessons. - + Requires passing grade to proceed to next level. - # Option of one of these courses: (Bi 105) Life of Christ, (Bi 211) Pentateuch, or (Th 215) Local Church - Elective choices guided by advisor for program recommendations.
+- Student must test out of Keyboard I in order to take private piano lessons. - + Requires passing grade to proceed to next level. - Elective choices guided by advisor for program recommendations. - Pt 100 Freedom is required to be taken in any of the first 4 semesters.

+Bachelor of Church Music - Worship Pastor

-$Associate\ of\ Church\ Music-Worship\ Leader\ Track$ A minimum of 64 credit hours is required for the Associate of Church Music (Subject to Change)
+A minimum of 128 credit hours is required for the Bachelor of Church Music (Subject to Change)